-The total optimised replacement cost of water assets inclusive of supply, reticulation and rural supplies as of 30 June 2023 was \$155,492,646.
-With an optimised depreciated replacement cost of \$70,626,968 (Source - WSP valuation Oct 2023).
+The total optimised replacement cost of water assets inclusive of supply, reticulation & rural supplies as of 30th October 2023 was \$155,492,646.
+With an optimised depreciated replacement cost of \$70,626,968 (Source - WSP/Opus valuations Oct 2023)

 Critical assets can be defined as those that are especially significant to societal wellbeing and that therefore merit priority attention by utilities in emergency response and recovery.
 They are also defined as those which have a high consequence of failure.
 For example, a transport route may be critical because it carries high volumes of traffic, or if it is the only access route to a hospital.